Fariburz I: The rebellion of the son of Giorgi and the events that happened after

-In April 1067, a unnamed son of a certain Giorgi, rebelled against Fariburz and captured the Daskarat al-Husayn castle, but after some time, ceded it to Aghsartan I, who was the ruler of Kakheti.
+In April 1067, an unnamed son of a certain Giorgi, rebelled against Fariburz and captured the Daskarat al-Husayn castle, but after some time, ceded it to Aghsartan I, who was the ruler of Kakheti.
 Fariburz then marched towards the castle in order to recapture it, but was unable to and returned to Shamakhi.
 During the same year, Qara-tegin once again arrived to Shirvan, this time peacefully, and he was a given a daughter of Fariburz's uncle Qubad in marriage.
-On June, Lashkarsitan was killed near Qabala by some people from a place named Quni.
-On October, Fariburz's paternal aunt Shamkuya died and was buried next to her father in Shabaran.
+On June, shah's cousin Lashkarsitan was killed near Qabala by some people from a place named Quni.
+In October, Fariburz's paternal aunt Shamkuya died in Gulustan castle and was buried next to her father in Shabaran.